Open source library for building and district energy and control systems

-- air-based HVAC systems,
+- HVAC systems,

-- heat transfer among rooms and the outside, and
+- heat transfer among rooms and the outside,

-- multizone airflow, including natural ventilation and contaminant transport.
+- multizone airflow, including natural ventilation and contaminant transport,

 The primary use of the library is for flexible and fast modeling to accelerate innovation leading to cost-effective very low energy systems for new and existing buildings.
 The library is particularly suited for

-- rapid prototyping of new building systems,
+- rapid prototyping of new building and district energy systems,

 - analysis of the operation of existing building systems,